Showing Your Member Pride

 Every Board.org community has a LinkedIn page (like a company).
 You can list your membership status as a job.
 Your title is either Board Chair or Board Member.
 If you leave the community, we ask that you include the end date of your membership.

 If you’re a Board Chair, say this:

-The Data Board is a confidential, vendor‑free membership organization for people leading enterprise data strategy at the world’s biggest companies.
+The Talent Marketing Board is a confidential, vendor‑free membership organization for people leading employer brand and recruitment marketing at the world’s biggest companies.
 As a Board Chair, I’m responsible for leading my company’s membership in the community.

 If you’re a Board Member, say this:

-The Data Board is a confidential, vendor‑free membership organization for people leading enterprise data strategy at the world’s biggest companies.
+The Talent Marketing Board is a confidential, vendor‑free membership organization for people leading employer brand and recruitment marketing at the world’s biggest companies.
 As a Board Member, I represent our company in high-level, confidential discussions with other senior leaders at major organizations.